particle-iot/docs/src/content/support/particle-devices-faq/serial-faq.md

 Serial is a byte or character-oriented method for transferring data.
 The hardware assures that you will always receive a character at a time; you'll never get half a character, for example.

 For convenience, data may be grouped into lines of characters.
-The Ardiuno example, above, read a line at a time.
+The Arduino example, above, read a line at a time.
 Even if you're expecting a line of data, there is no guaranteed that all of your data will arrive at once.
 In fact, it's quite likely that it won't and you will have to write your code to handle that.

 One easy way to do this is to use readStringUntil.
 For example: